-Born in London and raised between the UK and US, Tao Leigh Goffe is a cultural critic specializing in the narratives that emerge from histories of imperialism, migration, and globalization.
-Her interdisciplinary research examines the unfolding relationship between technology, the senses, memory, and nature.
-She has held academic positions at New York University, Princeton University, and Hunter College, CUNY.
-She received her PhD from Yale University and Bachelor's degree from Princeton University.
+Born in London and raised between the UK and US, Tao Leigh Goffe is a writer, dj, and professor specializing in the narratives that emerge from histories of imperialism, migration, and globalization.
+Her interdisciplinary research and practice examines the unfolding relationship between technology, the senses, memory, and nature.
+DJ’ing is an important part of her pedagogy and research.
+Goffe has held academic positions at New York University, Princeton University, and Hunter College, CUNY.
+She received her PhD in American studies from Yale University and Bachelor's degree in English from Princeton University.

 Goffe has extensive experience as a researcher and public speaker.
-Her strengths are in communicating complex ideas to groups with varying levels of expertise, including both specialist and non-specialist audiences.
-Goffe has undertaken internships in a variety of fields at the United Nations, Merrill Lynch, and the Museum of Chinese in America, in publishing, curating, and social media.
+She has undertaken internships in a variety of fields at the United Nations, Merrill Lynch, and the Museum of Chinese in America, in publishing, curating, and social media.

-Splitting her time between New York, Stockholm, and London, she also enjoys attending technology roundtable discussions at the Council on Foreign Relations, DJ'ing, and photography.
+Splitting her time between New York and London, she also enjoys attending technology roundtable discussions at the Council on Foreign Relations.